-Confidentiality is a priority at all Great River Health System clinics.
+Confidentiality is a priority at all Great River Health System locations.

 During your first visit, you may be asked to sign a release that allows